keystonejs/keystone/docs/pages/docs/context/overview.md

 `async images.getDataFromRef(ref)`: Given a `ref` string, taken from the `id` field of an existing image, returns an `ImageData` object.

 `async images.getDataFromStream(stream)`: Given a readable data stream, returns an `ImageData` object.
 The `mode` will be taken from `config.images.mode`, and `id` will be a `uuid` value.
 The other values will be inferred from the data stream itself.
 The contents of the stream will be written to the filesystem at `config.images.local.storagePath`.

-### Internal state

-These properties are used internally by Keystone and generally do not need to be directly accessed.

-`totalResults`: The cumulative total number of results returned by the current request.
-See [`config.graphql.queryLimits`](../config/config#graphql).

-`maxTotalResults`: The maximum number of results which can be returned before a query limit error is triggered.
-See [`config.graphql.queryLimits`](../config/config#graphql).

 ### Deprecated